Cyclone1070/deployagent/docs/contributing/architecture/05-error-handling.md

 # 5. Error Handling

+> [!IMPORTANT]
+> **Minimize Error Returns**
+>
+> Every returned error forces the caller to handle it, adding complexity.
+Before returning an error, ask:
+> * Can this be handled internally (clamp, default, fallback)?
+> * Can the caller actually do anything different?
+> * Is this truly exceptional, or just an edge case we can normalize?
+>
+> Only return errors that the caller can meaningfully act upon.
+Some errors provide critical information to the caller and must be returned.

 **Goal**: Errors live with the code that returns them.

 *   **Sentinel Errors**: Use sentinels for standard domain conditions ("Not Found", "Invalid Input").